 Let us help you jump-start a successful career in real estate!
 To begin, you’ll need to get your South Carolina Real Estate Salesperson License.
 While some states require you to earn a full Broker license, South Carolina Real Estate Commission allows you to work with just a Real Estate Salesperson license.

 Here are the requirements for getting and maintaining a South Carolina real estate license:

 1. Complete a 60-hour Prelicensing Course, also known as Unit I with an accredited school, like Sea Coast Real Estate Academy.
 This course will provide you instruction in basic real estate principles and practices.
 You will learn about property ownership, real estate law, transfer of title, title insurance, financing, brokerage relationships, closings, valuation, property management, taxation, fair housing, mathematics, and sales contracts and practices.
 At the end of the course, you’ll qualify to take the real estate license examination.

 2. Complete your background check.
 The South Carolina Real Estate Commission requires you to complete a background check prior to applying for your license.
-Your instructor will remind you during class to start the process at www.ncreccheck.com.
+Your instructor will confirm the site to complete this process.

 3. Apply to take the South Carolina real estate exam.
 Once you have taken the 60-hour course and completed your background check, you are eligible to apply to take the state exam.
 The South Carolina Real Estate Commission has applications on their website.